-The growing field of early childhood education includes many different job opportunities.
-Regardless of the position you seek, if you are considering a degree in early childhood education, you should enjoy children and have a strong desire to help them learn and succeed.
+The field of early childhood education (ECE) includes many different job opportunities.
+Regardless of the position you seek, students pursuing an early childhood education major should enjoy interacting with children and have a strong desire to help them learn and succeed.

-Many aspiring teachers and administrators now choose to earn their education degrees online while maintaining their current jobs.
-This is particularly useful for career-changers who can't afford an employment gap, and for teachers whose school districts require them to earn an advanced degree within a few years of being hired.
-Online degree programs in early childhood education are available at nearly every level, from certificate to PhD, and are offered by accredited online colleges and universities.
+Many aspiring early childhood educators and administrators choose to earn their degrees online while maintaining their current jobs.
+This is particularly useful for career changers who can't afford an employment gap.
+Current teachers who may be required to earn an advanced degree also benefit from the online experience.
+Online early childhood education degree programs are available at every level, from certificate to Ph.D., and are offered by many accredited colleges and universities.
 Regardless of degree level, most programs require students to complete a practical learning experience at a local early childhood education facility.

 Bachelor's Degrees in Early Childhood Education